A82 road

 The A82 is a major road in Scotland that runs from Glasgow to Inverness via Fort William.
 It is one of the principal north-south routes in Scotland and is mostly a trunk road managed by Transport Scotland, who view it as an important link from the Central Belt to the Scottish Highlands and beyond.
 The road passes close to numerous landmarks, including Loch Lomond, Rannoch Moor, Glen Coe, the Ballachulish Bridge, Ben Nevis, the Commando Memorial, Loch Ness, and Urquhart Castle.
+Along with the A9 and the A90 it is one of the three major north–south trunk roads connecting the Central Belt to the North.

 The route is derived in several places from the military roads constructed through the Highlands by General George Wade and Major William Caulfeild in the 18th century, along with later roads constructed by Thomas Telford in the 19th.
 The modern route is based on that designed by Telford, but with a number of improvements primarily dating from the 1920s and 30s.
 These include a diversion across Rannoch Moor, and another around Loch Leven which was subsequently replaced by the Ballachulish Bridge.

 Several travel guides have praised individual parts of the road, such as the section from Tyndrum to Glencoe across Rannoch Moor, as providing memorable driving experiences.
 Tourists find the A82 a popular route because of its scenery, and it serves as a main artery for commercial and heavy goods traffic.
 Transport Scotland have publicly declared a commitment to improve congestion and safety along the road.
 Some sections are occasionally closed for maintenance, which has resulted in strong protest from the local community, and the road has been criticised for its poor accident record.